Minute Maid

-Minute Maid is a product line of beverages, usually associated with lemonade or orange juice, but which now extends to soft drinks of different kinds, including Hi-C. Minute Maid is sold under the Cappy brand in Central Europe and under the brand "Моя Семья" (Moya sem'ya, "My Family") in Russia and the Commonwealth of Independent States.
+Minute Maid is an American brand of beverages, usually associated with lemonade or orange juice, but which now extends to soft drinks of different kinds, including Hi-C. Minute Maid is sold under the Cappy brand in Central Europe and under the brand "Моя Семья" (Moya sem'ya, "My Family") in Russia and the Commonwealth of Independent States.

 Minute Maid was the first company to market frozen orange juice concentrate, allowing it to be distributed throughout the United States and served year-round.
 The Minute Maid Company is owned by The Coca-Cola Company, the world's largest marketer of fruit juices and drinks.
 The firm opened its headquarters in Sugar Land Town Square in Sugar Land, Texas, United States, on February 16, 2009; previously it was headquartered in the 2000 St. James Place building in Houston.

 Overview

 The company was originally incorporated in 1945 as Florida Foods, Inc, then later became Vacuum Foods Corporation.
 It employs over 1,900 people and has over $2 billion in sales (1997 est.).